laminas/laminas-mvc-middleware/docs/book/intro.md

 ```

 Middleware may be provided as PHP callables, [http-interop/http-middleware](https://github.com/http-interop/http-middleware)
-or as service names.
+or as string service names.
-You may also specify an `array` of middleware.
-Each item in the array must be a
+You may also specify an `array` of above middleware types.
-PHP callable, service name, or http-middleware instance.
 These will then be piped
 into a `Zend\Stratigility\MiddlewarePipe` instance in the order in which they
 are present in the array.